What Is Wealthy Affiliate Bootcamp & Is It Worth Your Time?

 Kyle suggests in the certification training, that if you can’t think of a niche, then just head over to bootcamp….

 I do not think is a good option for new people just starting out online, (although some will disagree with me on that point).

 Starting in a niche of your choosing and getting those first sale gives you the opportunity to learn such a lot and you will make mistakes first time around.

 People do still succeed with Bootcamp sites – one of the most recent additions to the Vegas conference, (which you’re invited to if you make 300 sales in a year) had only been working on his site for around 19 months!!

 That’s really a massive achievement.

-If you do go down the bootcamp route, the chances are that it will take a year to 18 months or so, (creating 3-4+ posts per week) before you start seeing some positive results from all your hard work, (that is, if you’re relying primarily on SEO and being found organically).
+If you do go down the Bootcamp route, the chances are that it will take a year to 18 months or so, (creating 3,4, 5+ posts per week) before you start seeing some positive results from all your hard work, (that is, if you’re relying primarily on SEO and being found organically).

 You really need to keep that in mind when your enthusiasm starts to wane, too many people just lose the motivation.

 When you’re doing your research, look at some of the reviews for products that show up in the top spots of Google – can you compete with those articles and can you improve on them?

 So, possibly another reason that people are motivated to join Bootcamp, is the Vegas incentive.